Closed-Loop Policy Inference and Evaluation#

 mkdir -p $MODELS_DIR

-Note that this tutorial assumes that you’ve completed the preceding step (Policy Training) and have a trained checkpoint available, or you can download a pre-trained checkpoint as described below.
+This tutorial assumes you’ve completed Policy Training and have a trained checkpoint, or you can download a pre-trained one as described below.

 Download Pre-trained Model (skip preceding steps)